All Episodes

 I was not aware of that until just now when you told me.

-You know, he caught a lot of flag for it back during the campaign, but nevertheless, he won anyway.
+Yeah, you know, he caught a lot of flag for it back during the campaign, but nevertheless, he won anyway.

-And historically, over the last couple of decades here, our local state legislature, the Democrats have been more conservative than our Republican delegates up there.
+And historically, over the last couple of decades here, our local state legislature, the Democrats, have been more conservative than our Republican delegates up there.

-But you know, we're relatively pleased with Schweitzer.
+But, you know, we're relatively pleased with Schweitzer.

-You are relatively pleased with uh Governor Schweitzer.
+You are relatively pleased with Governor Schweitzer.

 Yes.